The goal is to help you write product desciptions that will engage, inform and convert your shoppers into loyal customers.

 4. They may not have all the information they need to make a decision.

 The product description that accompanies your e-commerce product photos provides the needed information.
-If you nail that aspect of your page, you will see sales increase.

 The good news